microsoft/ProjectOxford-ClientSDK/Video/Windows/README.md

 The client library
 ==================

-The Video API client library is a thin C\# client wrapper for Project Oxford Video REST APIs.
+The Video API client library is a thin C\# client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Video REST APIs.

 The sample
 ==========

-This sample is a Windows WPF application to demonstrate the use of Project Oxford Video API.
+This sample is a Windows WPF application to demonstrate the use of Video API.

 It demonstrates Video API by specifying a local video file.